64bit/async-openai/async-openai/README.md

 stack.
 It retries rate limits (`429`), server errors (`5xx`), parsed retryable API errors, and native connect errors.
-It parses `429` error bodies before retrying so quota exhaustion is treated as permanent instead of being retried as an ordinary rate limit. `SimpleRetryPolicy` and `async_openai::retry::should_retry` remain available if you want a status-only tower retry policy.
+It parses `429` error bodies before retrying so quota exhaustion is treated as permanent instead of being retried as an ordinary rate limit. `SimpleRetryPolicy` and `async_openai::middleware::retry::should_retry` remain available if you want a status-only tower retry policy.

 ## Contributing